angie0120/aws-inactive-key-rotation/README.md

 ## What I Learned

-- Deepened understanding of AWS IAM and credential lifecycle management.
+- Automated IAM credential lifecycle reviews using Python and AWS APIs.
-- Applied GRC engineering principles by mapping controls to SOC 2 and NIST standards.
-- Strengthened knowledge of Python, boto3, and AWS automation.
+- Mapped NIST and SOC 2 controls directly into code logic.
-- Designed human-readable reports for both auditors and technical teams.
+- Designed audit-ready compliance reports for GRC teams.
-- Built an end-to-end process to translate compliance controls into code.
+- Strengthened AWS automation and governance-by-code principles.

 ---